Enjoy Oil Change Intervals With Additional Benefits

 It’s like saying that if you keep your body healthy, you will have healthier blood.
 And if you keep your blood healthy, you will have a healthier body.
 The source of the problem is the food you eat and whatever vices you may have that go into your mouth.

-Likewise, the real culprit with respect to engine wear isn’t build up on the inside of an engine, and it isn’t old oil.
-The real culprit is what causes engine build up and what’s found in old oil.
+Likewise, the real culprit to engine wear isn’t build up on the inside of an engine, and it isn’t old oil.
+The real culprit is what causes engine build-up and what’s found in old oil.

 The real culprit behind poor oil mileage is incomplete combustion.